-The fair values of interest and fees receivable, advances to related companies, accounts payable and accrued liabilities, and advances from related companies approximate their carrying values due to their short-term maturities.
+The fair values of interest and fees receivable, other assets, amounts due from related companies, accounts payable and accrued liabilities, and management and performance fees payable, approximate their carrying values due to their short-term maturities.

-The fair value of the mortgage investments approximates its carrying value as the majority of the loans are repayable in full at any time with applicable penalties, and have short-term fixed interest rates.
+The fair value of the mortgage investment portfolio approximates its carrying value as the majority of the loans are repayable in full at any time with applicable penalties, and have short-term interest rates.
 There is no quoted price in an active market for the mortgage investments.
 The Corporation makes its determinations of fair value based on its assessment of the current lending market for mortgage of same or similar terms.
 As a result, the fair values of mortgage investments are classified as Level 3 fair value.